 CULTURE = RETENTION

 According to Deloitte’s Global Human Capital Trends report for 2015, 87% of businesses believe that work culture and employee retention are their top challenges today.

 But what is company culture?

-The report defines workplace culture broadly as “they way things work around here.”
+The report defines workplace culture broadly as “the way things work around here.”
 Flexibility, engagement, leadership and communication are cited as key indicators of a satisfying workplace, however, the grand influence of the office space itself is unanimously recognised.
 We can consider the physical attributes of the office itself the “climate” of an organisation, within which the company culture can be exercised.